 - 2020-10-08 – Nearly US$500,000 granted to support safeguarding activities in Antigua and Bermuda, Burundi, Egypt, South Sudan and Uruguay

-01/11/2021 - 01/05/2023 – Strengthening capacities at the national and local levels for the safeguarding of intangible cultural heritage in Dominica27/01/2022 - 27/01/2022 – Safeguarding and promoting intangible cultural heritage and supporting creativity of young people in the field of the music industry in the eastern region
+01/11/2021 - 01/05/2023 – Strengthening capacities at the national and local levels for the safeguarding of intangible cultural heritage in Dominica21/09/2021 - 20/01/2023 – 'Proud of my Heritage': transmission and safeguarding of the intangible cultural heritage in Grenada through inventorying and education initiatives